When To Start With Spectral Analysis

 There are exceptions, where I recommend starting at 12 years and not earlier, as these color types specifically can drastically change hair color (from blond to brown) around that time to finalize their color types.

-A color analysis at this age can:
+A Spectral Analysis at this age can:

 build early confidence